-- · Bulk indexing
+- Bulk indexing

 - Force merge

 - Searches

-- · Index stats
+- Index stats

-- · Nodes stats
+• Nodes stats

 If you want to use any other operation, you can define a custom runner.
-Consider, we want to use the percolate API with an older version of Elasticsearch (note that it has been replaced by the percolate query in Elasticsearch 5.0).
-To achieve this, we c
+Consider we want to use the percolate API with an older version of Elasticsearch (note that it has been replaced by the percolate query in Elasticsearch 5.0).
+To achieve this, we can use the following steps.